tari-labs/tari-university/src/cryptography/trustless-recursive-zkproofs/mainreport.md

 particularly for blockchains.

 **Incrementally Verifiable Computation**
-in addition to delegating computations to several untrusted parties, the verifier does not execute verification as often as he receives proofs from third parties but rather collects these proofs and only executes a single proof at the end.
+is the strategy where, in addition to delegating computations to several untrusted parties, the verifier does not execute verification as often as he receives proofs from third parties but rather collects these proofs and only executes a single proof at the end.

 **Nested Amortization**,
-the strategy here is to reduce the cost of an expensive computation to a sub-linear cost (logarithmic relative to the cost of the original) by collapsing the cost of two computations to a cost of one.
+the strategy here is to reduce the cost of an expensive computation to a sub-linear cost (logarithmic relative to the cost of the original computation) by collapsing the cost of two computations to a cost of one.

 ## Proof-Carrying Data

-Recursive proof composition uses an abstraction called *proof-carrying data* (PCD) when dealing with distributed computations.
+Recursive proofs composition uses an abstraction called *proof-carrying data* (PCD) when dealing with distributed computations.
 These PCDs are powerful tools that enable practical implementation of the above verification amortization strategies.